leenathomas01/Research-index/README.md

 **Divergence Atlas** 🔴
 Month-long cognitive mapping experiment across 6 AI systems.
 50 questions, 300+ reasoning traces.
+This fully transparent, multi-agent cognitive mapping experiment was conducted across six advanced AI systems - Claude Opus 4.1, Claude Sonnet 4.5, Gemini 2.5 Pro, Grok 4, Perplexity, ChatGPT 5.
+The project began as a playful question ("What would each AI explore with the others?") and evolved into a structured, replicable methodology for understanding where AI systems converge, where they diverge, and why.

+This repository documents the entire process—from idea generation to democratic selection, blind question creation, pilot testing, full-question execution, cross-system analysis, and post-analysis reflections.

 **Connector OS** 🔴
 8-layer human-AI control architecture.
 Core claim: AI doesn't need more intelligence, it needs better integration.